anisharnav/python-for-devops/Day-03/keywords.md

 25. **global**: It is used to declare a global variable within a function's scope.

 26. **nonlocal**: It is used to declare a variable as nonlocal, which allows modifying a variable in an enclosing (but non-global) scope.

+27. type: It is used to determine the data type of variable.